benthumurigi/tokenized_real_estate_ownership/README.md

 ## Contributing

 Contributions to the Tokenized Real Estate Ownership project are welcome!
 Feel free to fork the repository, make improvements, and submit pull requests.
+Just make sure that the code changes are done in a different branch and not the main branch.
 For major changes, please open an issue first to discuss the proposed changes.

 ## Common issues while running this project